xudaiyanzi/Trivia_API/README.md

     "total_questions": 19
     }

-For questions in other pages, we can use the command: curl http://127.0.0.1:5000/questions?page=AnyPageNumber.
+For questions in other pages, we can use the command: curl http://127.0.0.1:5000/questions?page=${integer}.
 For example:

     curl http://127.0.0.1:5000/questions?page=2

 #### (3) Creating a question

 #### (4) Deleting a question

 #### (5) Searching a question
+Here, we search any words/letters in a question description, and the reponses will list all the questions that fit the requirement, along with their corresponding categories.

         curl -X POST http://127.0.0.1:5000/questions/search -d '{"searchTerm":"what"}' -H "Content-Type: application/json"